scottcjx/sc1003-final-assignment-helper/README.md

 This function should list out all the books currently in the bookshop

 1. print "listBooks():"
-2. print "The bookshop is empty" if no books in database
+2. print "The bookshop is empty" if no books in database, exit function
 3. print book contents for each book in database

 ### `addBook()`